 Today, amphetamine is used as a treatment for ADHD and narcolepsy.

 In the brain, amphetamine binds to trace amine-associated receptor 1 (TAAR1) and vesicular monoamine transporter 2 (VMAT2).
-Though the effects of this binding on neurons are fairly complex, the end result is to increase the amount of dopamine and norepinephrine in the synaptic cleft similarly to methylphenidate and other stimulants.
-Additionally, amphetamine increases synaptic levels of other neurotransmitters such as serotonin, histamine, epinephrine.
+Though the effects of this binding to neurons are fairly complex, the end result is to increase the amount of dopamine and norepinephrine in the synaptic cleft, similarly to methylphenidate and other stimulants.
+Additionally, amphetamine increases synaptic levels of other neurotransmitters, such as serotonin, histamine, and epinephrine.

-This drug – marketed in the US as Vyvanse – was developed as an alternative to amphetamine that would be longer-lasting and have lower potential for abuse.
-It received FDA approval for use in adults in 2008, and it is currently the newest anti-ADHD on the market.
+Lisdexamfetamine—marketed in the U.S. as Vyvanse—was developed as an alternative to amphetamine that would be longer-lasting and have lower potential for abuse.
+It received FDA approval for use in adults in 2008, and it is currently the newest anti-ADHD drug on the market.

 Prescription Stimulant Abuse